On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

-In this case, $\pi$ can be placed in a Coleman family.
-In particular, the trace of $\rho_{\pi, \l}$ is a limit of cohomological Galois pseudorepresentations in characteristic $0$.
-Since $\rho_{\pi,\l}$ is irreducible, it follows from \cite{BClimits} that $\rho_{\pi,\l}$ is a pointwise limit of symplectic Galois representations, and hence is symplectic. \end{itemize}

-None of these cases hold in the setting of this paper: our goal is to prove that $\rho_{\pi,\l}$ is irreducible.
-The proof that we will present holds unconditionally in all settings. \end{remark}

-The idea of the proof is to reformulate Taylor's original construction of $\rho_{\pi,\l}$, using V. Lafforgue's $G$-pseudorepresentations \cite{lafforgue2012chtoucas} in place of Taylor's pseudorepresentations \cite{taylor1991galois}.
-We are grateful to B. Stroh for providing an outline of the proof.
-The details of the proof are rather technical and are tangential to the remainder of the paper, so can safely be skipped.
+The idea of the proof is to reformulate Taylor's original construction of $\rho_\lambda$, using V.\ Lafforgue's $G$-pseudorepresentations \cite{lafforgue2012chtoucas} in place of Taylor's pseudorepresentations \cite{taylor1991galois}.
+We are grateful to B. Stroh for providing a broad outline of the proof.
+The details of the proof are tangential to the remainder of the paper, so the reader should feel free to skip to the next section.

+\begin{remark} This theorem has long been known to experts, however, prior to the appearance of this paper, no proof had appeared in the literature.
+Since the first appearance of this paper, an ostensibly simpler proof of \Cref{image-Gsp4} was given in \cite{voight-pacetti}*{Thm.\ 4.3.4}.
+Their proof is morally equivalent to the one we provide: the key fact in both proofs is that a representation valued in $\Gf$ is determined by its characteristic polynomial and its similitude.
+However, the argument given here is more robust, and does not require the low weight Siegel modular form to be a $p$-adic limit of cohomological eigenforms in characteristic $0$.
+Moreover, we expect that the arguments given here can be generalised to broader settings.
+For example, see \cite{weissberger} for a different application of these ideas. \end{remark}